james-hubbs/Scrapers/jobscrape/README.md

+#### JobScrape
+***
-#### jobscrape: a simple web scraping tool for job postings.
+A simple web scraping tool to speed up your job search.
 This is a work in progress; Additional functionality and sources will be added.
 Currently supported sources are indeed.com and ziprecruiter.com.